National Defense Authorization Act for Fiscal Year 2023: Provisions

-Versions of the legislation expand the Selective Service System (military draft) to females, but it was cut in the final bill.
+Versions of the legislation expanded the Selective Service System (military draft) to females, but it was cut in the final bill.

 The NDAA requires the Secretary of Defense to rescind the directive, implemented in August 2022, that members of the U.S. armed forces be vaccinated against COVID-19.
 During the period the requirement was in effect, 98% of active duty service members and 96% of all service members had been vaccinated.
 The bill does not require reinstatement for personnel previously ejected for non-compliance with the order.